ansasaki/to-do-exercise/README.md

 Here are some tips to help you complete the exercise successfully:

+* Use the Rust Programming Language book as reference: https://doc.rust-lang.org/book/
 * Use external libraries (i.e., crates) when appropriate, but be sure to explain why you chose to use them.
 * Write clear and concise code comments to explain what your code is doing.